 Also Available On

-Outside of clicking to the next area there are little mini-games, but games is saying a lot.
-There’s no objective to various “tasks” like having Joel dodge cancer cells in space, clicking on constellations as they turn into animals and he rides them etc. These are timed and don’t have any clear goal; you literally just wait it out.
+Outside of clicking to the next area, there are little mini-games, but games are saying a lot.
+There’s no objective to various “tasks” like having Joel dodge cancer cells in space, clicking on constellations as they turn into animals and he rides them, etc. These are timed and don’t have any clear goal; you literally just wait it out.
 As a game, this is one serious piece of a turd, but I didn’t care as I wanted more of the story and that’s hard to pull off.
-The best (or worst) part of the game is walking around a hospital and reading real letters in forms of cards from real people, there a good hundred of them.
-The biggest memory was the dad sitting in the hospital room with Joel with what seems is a real recording of him wailing in pain as the dad goes through emotional battles in the form of visual metaphors that you listen to him narrate.
+The best (or worst) part of the game is walking around a hospital and reading real letters in form of cards from real people, they’re a good hundred of them.
+The biggest memory was the dad sitting in the hospital room with Joel with what seems to be a real recording of him wailing in pain as the dad goes through emotional battles in the form of visual metaphors that you listen to him narrate.
 The crying hit a nerve with me as the dad tells him to stop crying and Joel is bashing his head against the crib.
 It’s honestly disturbing but great at the same time.

 The game is only about 90 minutes long and everyone will walk away with this as a crappy game, but a great story.
 I wish they concentrated on the gameplay elements more as you can tell that was on the back burner.
 The father was so anxious to get this out he forgot it’s actually a game.
 Most children won’t play it as it requires patience and a soul and heart to understand; anyone going through cancer or survived it should relate, or anyone who adores their children.
 If you’re a typical heartless gamer…stay away.